drogerschariot/gitops-playground/services/cnpg/README.md

 - `./cnpg-up.sh`

 ## Access
-A Sample cluster using the [Cluster CRD](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/config/crd/bases/postgresql.cnpg.io_clusters.yaml) is install for you with the following manifest
+A Sample cluster using the [Cluster CRD](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/config/crd/bases/postgresql.cnpg.io_clusters.yaml) is installed for you with the following manifest

 ```yaml
 apiVersion: postgresql.cnpg.io/v1